 DAY 1 – Arrival: Arrive at Tribhuvan International Airport where you will be met by your representative of Swiss Nepal Family Trekking & Expedition.
 You will be escorted to your hotel where there are complimentary welcome drinks and a short briefing with plenty of time to relax from your flight.

-DAY 13 – Fly to Pokhara, Sightseeing Tour: Today we catch a plane for a 30 minute flight from Jomsom to Pokhara, the beautiful lakeside mountain city of western Nepal.
+DAY 12 – Fly to Pokhara: Today we catch a plane for a 30 minute flight from Jomsom to Pokhara, the beautiful lakeside mountain city of western Nepal.
 Nestled on the eastern shores of Phewa Lake, it offers great boating, walking, temples, museums and great views.
-Your guide will take you around to see the major sites.
-Tonight, enjoy a Three Star Hotel with some really good food.
+Tonight, enjoy a Deluxe Hotel with some really good food.

-DAY 14 – Return to Kathmandu: The final day of traveling in Nepal will be on a luxury bus, following the rivers and valley from Pokhara to Kathmandu.
+DAY 13 – Return to Kathmandu: The final day of traveling in Nepal will be on a luxury bus, following the rivers and valley from Pokhara to Kathmandu.
 There are lots of rushing rivers, waterfalls, village and more that your journey will take you through.
-You will arrive back in Kathmandu and spend the night at a Three Star Hotel.
-Tonight will be a farewell dinner with traditional Nepali food and cultural show.
+You will arrive back in Kathmandu and spend the night at a Deluxe Hotel.
+Tonight will be a farewell dinner with traditional Nepali food.

 Your safety is of paramount importance while traveling with Swiss Nepal Family Trekking & Expedition.
 Please note that your leader has the authority to amend or cancel any part of the itinerary if it is deemed necessary due to safety concerns.
 Every effort will be made to keep to the above itinerary.
 However, since this adventure entails travelling in remote mountain regions, we cannot guarantee that we will not be forced to make last minute changes due to weather conditions, health conditions or any member of the group, unexpected natural disasters, etc. The team leader will do everything possible to ensure that the trip runs according to plan.
 Be prepared for any last minute changes.
 The Himalayas are big and wild, and worthy of your respect.